This document describes the functional differences between traffic shaping and traffic policing both of which limit the output rate.

 The calculation leaves 700 bytes in the token bucket.
 If the next packet is 800 bytes, the packet exceeds and the exceed action (drop) is taken.
 No bytes are taken from the token bucket.

 All traffic shaping methods are similar in implementation, though their command-line interfaces(CLIs) differ somewhat, and they use different types of queues to contain and shape traffic that is deferred.
-Cisco recommends class-based shaping and distributed shaping, which are configured using the modular QoS CLI.
+Cisco recommends class-based shaping and distributed shaping, which are configured with the modular QoS CLI.

-Use the police command to specify that a class of traffic should have a maximum rate imposed on it, and if that rate is exceeded, an immediate action must be taken.
+Use the police command to specify that a class of traffic must have a maximum rate imposed on it, and if that rate is exceeded, an immediate action must be taken.
 In other words, with the police command, it is not an option to buffer the packet and later send it out, as is the case for the shape command.

 In addition, with policing, the token bucket determines whether a packet exceeds or conforms to the applied rate.
-In either case, policing implements a configurable action, which includes setting the IP precedence or Differentiated Services Code Point (DSCP).
+In either case, policing implements a configurable action, which includes the IP precedence or Differentiated Services Code Point (DSCP).

 Minimum Versus Maximum Bandwidth Controls